Finding that special someone who you wish to share your journey with should never be taken for granted. You’re in a very fortunate position.

 Shape.
 Whether round, oval, cushion this is always the starting point.
 These are the most popular diamond shapes;

 Colour.
-Your color of choice plus its neighbouring colors.
-For our example source we’ll set the color range to I-J-K. Sometimes there are great deals a single color higher or lower –.
+Your colour of choice plus its neighbouring colours.
+For our example source we’ll set the colour range to I-J-K. Sometimes there are great deals a single colour higher or lower –.
 Just depends on the market that day.

 Carat Size.
-We’ll optimize for this in a minute.
+We’ll optimise for this in a minute.

 At this stage, we might be left with a few thousand options.
 We can easily just look for the cheapies.
 We still have some elimination to do.